 Spear phishing threats are often more successful than random phishing threats due to the victim(s) being specifically targeted by the cybercriminal.
 The attacker finds personal details of their victim (such as appear on social media profiles) and creates a convincing phishing email that appears realistic because of its content.
-The Symantec Report revealed that spear phishing attacks increased by 55% over the past year – implying that they are successfully being executed.
+The massive data breaches at Target, Anthem and Sony Pictures have all been attributed to successful spear phishing attacks.

 Managing Phishing Threats in an Organization